rakesmh14/Vue-Todo-app/README.md

-# Vue-Todo-app
+# Todo App
-Simple Todo app using Vue js
+This is a simple Todo App using Vue js.